Penis Burning: 8 Causes & How to Treat It

 In addition to a hot, burning sensation, other common symptoms include intense redness on the glans, discharge, constant itching, and even small white bumps on the penis.
 Learn more about yeast infections in men and how they can present differently than women.

-What to do: If you suspect you have yeast infection, consult your family doctor or urologist for assessment.
+How to treat: If you suspect you have yeast infection, consult your family doctor or urologist for assessment.
 Treatment typically involves the use of an anti-fungal like fluconazole to eliminate the fungus and relieve symptoms.
 It’s also important to keep the intimate area clean and dry during the flare-up, and to avoid excessive intake of sugar.
 Read more about the candida diet you can adhere to while treating a yeast infection to speed-up recovery.

 You can also use sitz baths for yeast infections to complement the treatment prescribed by your doctor.